openhwgroup/cva6/cv32/sim/core/README.md

 Simulation Directory for CV32E Core Testbench
 ==================================
 This is the directory in which you should run all tests of the Core Testbench.
-The testbench itself is located at `../../tb/core` and the testcases are at `../../tests/core`.
+The testbench itself is located at `../../tb/core` and the test-programs are at `../../tests`.
 See the README in those directories for more information.

-To run the testcases you will need a SystemVerilog simulator and RISC-V GCC compiler.
+To run the core testbench you will need a SystemVerilog simulator and RISC-V GCC compiler.

 Supported SystemVerilog Simulators
 ----------------------------------